LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Uh, wait.
 Fetishes as representing sadness and badness in society?
 Okay.

-JSV: Okay, it's like this.
+JSV: Yeah, it's like this.
 “Sadness,” which is often expressed as a black or grey mood, is a result of what one cannot be or have.
 You can't be this or can't have that, you'll be sad.
 That would I think be quite obvious to everyone, and we can all agree on that.

 MA: M-hm.